-A complete list of the offences requiring consent of the Attorney-General can be foundhere.
+The Crown Law Office publishes a list of Statutory Offences Requiring the Consent of the Attorney-General.

 Relationship with victims

 The strength of the relationship between the prosecutor, the O/C case and victims of crime significantly impacts on the case's outcome.
 Victims are often the primary witness to the offence and provide much of the evidence or the leads for collecting evidence supporting successful case resolution.
 Prosecutors will acknowledge the victim's key role by: